-- (a) Purchase accounting effects relate to adjustments to exclude the step-up in the valuation of equipment acquired in connection with current and prior-year acquisitions that was sold subsequent to the acquisition dates in the years ended December 31, 2017 and 2016, as well as to exclude the depreciation of the step-up in the valuation of the rental fleet acquired in a prior-year acquisition. - (b) Adjusted income tax expense for the year ended December 31, 2017 excludes a \$20.0 million net tax benefit, representing the Company's preliminary estimate of the impact of the 2017 Tax Act, a \$0.8 million benefit from changes in state deferred tax valuation allowance, and \$0.6 million of tax expense associated with a change in the enacted state tax rate in Illinois.
-Adjusted income tax expense for the year ended December 31, 2017 also excludes the tax effects of restructuring activity, executive severance costs, acquisition and integration-related expenses, purchase accounting effects, hearing loss settlement charges and pension settlement charges, where applicable. - (c) Adjusted income tax expense for the year ended December 31, 2016 excludes a \$2.2 million net benefit resulting from changes in deferred tax valuation allowances in Canada and the U.K. Adjusted income tax expense for the year ended December 31, 2016 also excludes the tax effects of restructuring activity, acquisition and integration-related expenses, purchase accounting effects and debt settlement charges, where applicable.
+- (a) Purchase accounting effects relate to adjustments to exclude the step-up in the valuation of equipment acquired in connection with recent acquisitions that was sold subsequent to the acquisition dates in the years ended December 31, 2018 and 2017, as well as to exclude the depreciation of the step-up in the valuation of the rental fleet acquired in the Joe Johnson Equipment transaction. - (b) Adjusted income tax expense for the year ended December 31, 2018 excludes an \$8.6 million net tax benefit associated with tax planning strategies.
+Adjusted income tax expense for the year ended December 31, 2018 also excludes the tax effects of acquisition and integration-related expenses, purchase accounting effects and hearing loss settlement charges, where applicable. - (c) Adjusted income tax expense for the year ended December 31, 2017 excludes a \$20.0 million net tax benefit, representing the Company's preliminary estimate of the impact of the 2017 Tax Act, and a \$0.8 million benefit from changes in state deferred tax valuation allowance.
+Adjusted income tax expense for the year ended December 31, 2017 also excludes \$0.6 million of tax expense associated with a change in the enacted state tax rate in Illinois.
+Adjusted income tax expense for the year ended December 31, 2017 also excludes the tax effects of restructuring activity, executive severance costs, acquisition and integration-related expenses, purchase accounting effects, hearing loss settlement charges and pension settlement charges, where applicable.

-FEDERAL SIGNAL CORPORATION ATTN: DANIEL A. DUPRÉ 1415 W. 22ND STREET, STE.
-1100 OAK BROOK, IL 60523-2004
+FEDERAL SIGNAL CORPORATION

+ATTN: DANIEL A. DUPRÉ

+1415 W. 22ND STREET, STE.
+1100

+OAK BROOK, IL 60523-2004